Antony-Thornton/MS3---Online-Cookbook/README.md

 GitHub - GitHub was used to store the project's code after being pushed from Git - https://github.com/

+Heroku - The project uses Heroku to host the website - https://www.heroku.com/

 Chrome - The project uses Chrome to debug and test the source code using HTML5 - https://www.google.co.uk/chrome/

 JavaScript code beutifier - https://beautifier.io/ - Corrects Javascript/HTML/CSS code with correct spacing/lines etc.

 Am I responsive - http://ami.responsivedesign.is/

 <br>